La Aurora Zoo

 The Parque Zoológico La Aurora is a zoological park in Guatemala City, Guatemala.
-It is one of the largest gardens within the city.
-The zoo has three different areas, where animals from Asia, The Americas and Africa can be appreciated.
+It is one of the largest urban green spaces in the city.
+The zoo has three different areas, where animals from Asia, the Americas, and Africa can be observed.

-The zoo was founded in 1924 in the southern part of the city, as part of a huge distraction area, then called Parque Reforma, featuring several museums, parks and a hippodrome.
-Later, with the conversion of a small airfield into La Aurora International Airport the park was intensely diminished.
+The zoo was founded in 1924 in the southern part of the city as part of a huge entertainment area then called Parque Reforma, featuring several museums, parks and a hippodrome.
+Later, with the conversion of a small airfield into La Aurora International Airport the park was greatly diminished in size.
 The remains of an ancient viaduct can be found in the park's vicinity.
 In 2007, the hippodrome was demolished due to a further expansion of the airport.

+La Aurora Zoo was founded in 1924, and in 2017 received the “Zoo of the Year” award from the Association of Zoos and Aquariums of the Americas.